freeCodeCamp/devdocs/README.md

 Modifications made to each document include:
 * removing stuff, such as the document structure (`<html>`, `<head>`, etc.), comments, empty nodes, etc.
 * fixing links (e.g. to remove duplicates)
-* replacing all external (not copied) URLs with their fully qualified counterpart
+* replacing all external (not scraped) URLs with their fully qualified counterpart
-* replacing all internal (copied) URLs with their unqualified and relative counterpart
+* replacing all internal (scraped) URLs with their unqualified and relative counterpart
 * adding stuff, such as a title and link to the original document

-These modifications are applied through a set of filters, with each scraper also applying custom filters specific to the documentation.
-Each document is also passed through a filter whose task is to figure out its metadata, namely its _name_ and _type_ (category).
+These modifications are applied through a set of filters using the [HTML::Pipeline](https://github.com/jch/html-pipeline) library.
+Each scraper includes filters specific to its documentation, one of which is tasked with figuring out the pages' metadata.

 The end result is a set of normalized HTML partials and a JSON index file.
 Because the index files are loaded separately by the [app](#app) following the user's preferences, the code also creates a JSON manifest file containing information about the documentations currently available on the system (such as their name, version, update date, etc.).

+More information about scrapers and filters is available on the [wiki](https://github.com/Thibaut/devdocs/wiki).

 ## Available Commands